-HOW do you manage your supply network?
+(1) HOW do you manage your supply network?
 HOW do you select suppliers that are qualified and positioned to meet your operational needs, enhance your PERFORMANCE, support your STRATEGIC OBJECTIVES, and enhance your patients' and other CUSTOMERS' satisfaction?
-HOW do you d.
-INNOVATION Management
+HOW do you

-• promote ALIGNMENT and collaboration within your supply network;

-- ensure supply-network agility in responding to changes in patient, other CUSTOMER, market, and organizational requirements; and - communicate PERFORMANCE expectations, advocate environment protection measure and evaluate suppliers' PERFORMANCE, provide feedback to help them improve, and deal with poorly performing suppliers?
+- promote ALIGNMENT and collaboration within your supply network; - ensure supply-network agility in responding to changes in patient, other CUSTOMER, market, and organizational requirements; and - communicate PERFORMANCE expectations, advocate environment protection measure and evaluate suppliers' PERFORMANCE, provide feedback to help them improve, and deal with poorly performing suppliers? - (2) HOW do you advocate environment protection and evaluate suppliers based on climate change consciousness requirements and planet friendly approaches as appropriate for long term operational sustainability?